 Danny Masterson found guilty of rape

-The seven-woman, five-man jury deadlocked on the third count after deliberating for over a week, The Associated Press reported.
+The seven-woman, five-man jury could not reach a verdict on a third count, which alleged Masterson raped a former girlfriend, after deliberating for over a week, The Associated Press reported.

+Masterson was led from the courtroom in handcuffs while his wife, the actor and model Bijou Phillips, wept.
+His family and friends sat in stunned silence.

+The 47-year-old actor faces up to 30 years in prison and his sentencing is set for Aug.
+4.

-The verdict was delivered some six months after Masterson’s first trial for raping three women he met through the Church of Scientology ended in a mistrial, with jurors leaning towards acquitting the now 47-year-old actor.
+The verdict came some six months after Masterson’s first trial, where he also faced charges of raping three women he met through the Church of Scientology ended in a mistrial, with jurors leaning towards acquitting the actor.

-Masterson was charged with raping three women — identified at trial as Jane Doe #1, Jane Doe #2 and Jane Doe #3 — at his Hollywood Hills home from 2001 to 2003.
-He faced up to 45 years in prison if he was convicted on all three counts.
+Masterson was charged with raping the three women — identified at trial as Jane Doe #1, Jane Doe #2 and Jane Doe #3 — at his Hollywood Hills home from 2001 to 2003.

 All three accusers are former members of the Church of Scientology, to which Masterson still belongs.